netwarps/kuggamax-contracts/README.md

 ### Interacting with the smart contracts

 This project has tasks to work with Kuggamax contracts.
-To use them, you should first follow this instructions:
+To use them, you should first follow these instructions:

 1. Edit `hardhat.config.js`, setting the values for `INFURA_API_KEY` and `MAINNET_PRIVATE_KEY`.
 2. Make sure you have the right address in `hardhat.config.js`'s `networks.mainnet.deployedContracts.kuggamax` field.